openvswitch/ovs/PORTING.rst

 After a netdev provider has been implemented for a system's network devices, you may choose among three basic porting strategies.

+..
+TODO(stephenfin): Update the link to the installation guide when this is moved

 The lowest-effort strategy is to use the "userspace switch" implementation built into Open vSwitch.
 This ought to work, without writing any more code, as long as the netdev provider that you implemented supports receiving packets.
 It yields poor performance, however, because every packet passes through the ovs-vswitchd process.
-See the `userspace installation guide
-<INSTALL.userspace.rst>` for instructions on how to configure a userspace
+See the `userspace installation guide` for instructions on how to configure a userspace switch.
-switch.

 If the userspace switch is not the right choice for your port, then you will have to write more code.
 You may implement either an "ofproto provider" or a